White hole

-In general relativity, a white hole is a hypothetical region of spacetime and singularity that cannot be entered from the outside, although energy-matter, light and information can escape from it.
-In this sense, it is the reverse of a black hole, which can be entered only from the outside and from which energy-matter, light and information cannot escape.
+In general relativity, a white hole is a hypothetical region of spacetime and singularity that cannot be entered from the outside, although energy, matter, light and information can escape from it.
+In this sense, it is the opposite of a black hole, from which energy, matter, light and information cannot escape.
 White holes appear in the theory of eternal black holes.
 In addition to a black hole region in the future, such a solution of the Einstein field equations has a white hole region in its past.
 This region does not exist for black holes that have formed through gravitational collapse, however, nor are there any observed physical processes through which a white hole could be formed.

-Supermassive black holes (SMBHs) are theoretically predicted to be at the center of every galaxy and that possibly, a galaxy cannot form without one.
-Stephen Hawking and others have proposed that these supermassive black holes spawn a supermassive white hole.
+Supermassive black holes (SMBHs) are theoretically predicted to be at the center of every galaxy and may be essential for their formation.
+Stephen Hawking and others have proposed that these supermassive black holes could spawn supermassive white holes.

 Overview

-Like black holes, white holes have properties like mass, charge, and angular momentum.
+Like black holes, white holes have properties such as mass, charge, and angular momentum.
 They attract matter like any other mass, but objects falling towards a white hole would never actually reach the white hole's event horizon (though in the case of the maximally extended Schwarzschild solution, discussed below, the white hole event horizon in the past becomes a black hole event horizon in the future, so any object falling towards it will eventually reach the black hole horizon).
 Imagine a gravitational field, without a surface.
 Acceleration due to gravity is the greatest on the surface of any body.
 But since black holes lack a surface, acceleration due to gravity increases exponentially, but never reaches a final value as there is no considered surface in a singularity.

 In quantum mechanics, the black hole emits Hawking radiation and so it can come to thermal equilibrium with a gas of radiation (not compulsory).
 Because a thermal-equilibrium state is time-reversal-invariant, Stephen Hawking argued that the time reversal of a black hole in thermal equilibrium results in a white hole in thermal equilibrium (each absorbing and emitting energy to equivalent degrees).
 Consequently, this may imply that black holes and white holes are reciprocal in structure, wherein the Hawking radiation from an ordinary black hole is identified with a white hole's emission of energy and matter.
 Hawking's semi-classical argument is reproduced in a quantum mechanical AdS/CFT treatment, where a black hole in anti-de Sitter space is described by a thermal gas in a gauge theory, whose time reversal is the same as itself.